By Bai Wei

 One day I got a call from my daughter, and she said, “Mom, the relocation certificate of my residence has been sent here from the hinterland, but my work is keeping me busy.
 Please help me get it registered at the relevant local department….”

 In order to make it a success, I prayed to God, “Oh God!
 Tomorrow I want to get my daughter’s residence registered.
 Please help me make it.
 Oh God!
 There is much red tape to do this matter, because I need to go to several government departments to have the relevant certificates.
 I ask You to help me make it smooth.
 Amen!”
 And the next morning before I left, I gave the same.
-I thought that since I had prayed to God, He would surely help me and open up a path for me.
-Everything would go all right.
+I thought that since I had prayed to God, He would surely help me and open up a path for me, and that everything would go all right.

 However, the fact was totally beyond my expectation.
-I went to three government departments and all met with failures.
+I went to three government departments and met with failures.
 At the end of the day, I was tired but accomplished nothing.
 I thought in my heart: Thesaid, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).
 God promised that as long as we pray and call out to Him, He will provide us with everything we need and open up a path for us.
 I had prayed to God in this matter, but why didn’t it go smoothly?
-Did God not listen to my prayers?
-Why is this?”
+Why did God not listen to my prayers?”
 I felt very puzzled about this.
-In my search, I saw s saying, “Some people take the wrong position when they pray, and regardless of whether it conforms with or not, they demand God to bestow what they ask for upon them.
-This word ‘ask’ carries an element of force, and is like exerting pressure on God to make Him do it.
+In my search, I saw God’s words saying, “Some people take the wrong position when they pray, and regardless of whether it conforms with or not, they demand God to bestow what they ask for upon them. … this word ‘ask’ carries an element of force, and is like exerting pressure on God to make Him do it.
 Moreover, you predetermine your own matters.”

 After realizing all of this, I prayed to God, “Oh God!
 My prayers were at odds with Your will and I’m willing to change.
 May You lead and enlighten me and allow me to understand how to practice so that my prayers can conform to Your will.
 Amen!”
 Afterward, I saw God’s words saying, “In fact, prayer is mainly about speaking what is in your heart, just like a normal conversation.
 However, some people take the wrong position when they pray, and regardless of whether it conforms with God’s will or not, they demand God to bestow what they ask for upon them.
 As a result, the more they pray the duller it becomes.
 When praying, whatever your heart asks for, desires, and requests, or when you wish to take care of some matters that you don’t fully understand you ask God for wisdom, strength, or enlightenment, you must be reasonable in the way you speak. … You should seek and submit in your prayers; for example, if a matter came upon you that you didn’t know how to handle, then you say: ‘Oh God!
 This matter has come upon me, and I don’t know how to handle it.
 I am willing to satisfy You in this matter, I am willing to seek You, I desire for Your will to come to pass, I desire to do according to Your intentions, and not according to my own.
 You know that the intentions of man are in violation of Your will; they resist You and do not conform with truth.
 I only desire to do according to Your intentions.
 I ask You to enlighten me and guide me in this matter, so that I won’t offend You….’”
 From God’s words I knew that true prayer was not as simple as what I had thought before.
 It doesn’t mean simply telling God our own problems and difficulties, nor does it mean merely begging God to satisfy our own requirements.
 Instead, the most important thing about praying is to speak our hearts to God and to recount to Him about our difficulties and problems in life.
 Meanwhile, in prayer, we must take the right position, seek God’s will as well as what we should practice and enter in with a searching attitude instead of making demands of God.
 Only such kind of prayer can be approved by God.
 I remembered when Job underwent his trials, his possessions and his daughters and sons were taken away, and he had sore boils all over, he neither sinned with his lips nor said offensive words about God; he also did not pray to God to remove his pains.
 Instead, he submitted to God, sought His will standing in his place as a created being, and bowed down to Him praising His name.
 From Job’s prayer, we could see Job was a sensible person, and his prayer was approved by God.
 After understanding these, I found the path and decided to enter into true prayer in my later practice.